bagisto/bagisto-docs/create_module.md

 ![Bagisto Root Directory](assets/images/Bagisto_Docs_Images/PackageDevelopment/hello-world-icon.png){: height="50%" width="50%" .center}

-Now, this menu will comes in admin login.
-You can change icon accordingly your need.By clicking, upon icon it will open the view file provided in `Route` facade
+Now, this menu will appear in admin login.
+You can change icon accordingly your need.By clicking,on icon it will open the view file provided in `Route` facade

 ### How to Create ACL in Bagisto? <a id="create-acl"></a>